wp-plugins/social-media-auto-publish/readme.txt

 Yes, you can specify the categories which need to be auto published from settings page.

 = 4.
-Why do I have to create applications in Facebook and Twitter ? =
+Why do I have to create applications in Facebook, Twitter and LinkedIn ? =

-When you create your own applications, it ensures that the posts to Facebook and Twitter are not shared with any message like "shared via xxx"
+When you create your own applications, it ensures that the posts to Facebook, Twitter and LinkedIn are not shared with any message like "shared via xxx"

 = 5.
 Which  all data fields can I send to social networks ? =

-You may use post title, content, excerpt, permalink and site title for auto publishing.
+You may use post title, content, excerpt, permalink, site title and user nicename for auto publishing.

 More questions ?
 [Drop a mail](http://xyzscripts.com/members/support/ "XYZScripts Support") and we shall get back to you with the answers.